 Important prerequisites for doctoral studies

-- Successful completion of a degree program from a higher education institution: The key prerequisite is a completed university degree in a subject relevant to the doctoral subject (Diplom, Magister, or master’s degree; first Staatsexamen (state examination)) or a comparable degree from a university of applied sciences (see admission requirements in Section 4 of the Doctoral Degree Regulations MIN Faculty (2018)).
+- Successful completion of a degree program from a higher education institution: The key prerequisite is a completed university degree in a subject relevant to the doctoral dissertation project (Diplom, Magister, or master’s degree; first Staatsexamen (state examination)) or a comparable degree from a university of applied sciences (see admission requirements in Section 4 of the Doctoral Degree Regulations MIN Faculty (2018)).

 - Supervision: Students interested in completing a doctorate in the MIN Faculty will first need to find a supervisor and identify a suitable research topic (see Section 7 subsection 3 of the Doctoral Degree Regulations MIN Faculty (2018) for the groups of persons who may be appointed as supervisors in the MIN Faculty).

 - Successful application for admission to doctoral procedures: See Section Admission for more details.

 Please note: An application for admission to the doctoral procedure must be submitted to the responsible subject doctoral committee before work on the doctoral dissertation project commences (Section 4 subsection 1 of the Doctoral Degree Regulations MIN Faculty (2018)).
 Prospective doctoral candidates must thus apply for admission to doctoral procedures at the latest at the start of their doctoral work (generally at the start of the scholarship or employment).

 - Many research groups use English and German to communicate.